MediaComem/minesweeper/INSTRUCTIONS.md

 correct address and port.
 Are you sure your application is actually listening on that port?

-### I forgot to fork the Minesweeper repository and I have already cloned it
+### :boom: I forgot to fork the Minesweeper repository and I have already cloned it

 You may have cloned the exercise's repository directly: